 Mr. Omar likely would have rolled his eyes at this.
-I was too preoccupied with my woes to take much notice of him, though I’m fairly certain at least one of the juice box deliveries would have come with an expression that says, “Well, you’re not dying, so clearly it’s not that bad.
-I’m too old for your whining.”
+I was too preoccupied with my woes to take much notice of him, though I’m fairly certain at least one of the juice box deliveries would have come with an expression that says, “Well, you’re not dying, so clearly it’s not that bad.”

 Maybe he was right, though it was a pretty serious issue.
-I was an A student.
-I was not prepared to fail a class, and unlike the onion issue which was fixed by an impromptu purchase of a food processor, this had to be figured out by hand.
+And, unlike the onion issue which was fixed by an impromptu purchase of a food processor, this had to be figured out by hand.

 Bolstered by Mr. Omar’s example of bold questioning, coupled with memories of all the conversations I had wanted to have during previous years, at this point I was already interrogating pretty much anyone that would speak to me about the subjects.
 I was a purple-wearing freshman again on the hunt for acquisition records, and no one’s opinion of me, my gender or anything else was really going to stop me.